 Decision-making competencies

-How can I tell if I will have a competency-based interview or a general interview?
+How can I tell if it will be a competency-based interview?

 The competency-based style of interview